stevenbal/cmis-adapter/README.rst

 | ``bronorganisatie`` | ``drc:zaak__bronorganisatie``   |
 +---------------------+---------------------------------+

+\* CMIS objecttype: ``cmis:objectTypeId``

 DMS Content model configuration
 -------------------------------

-The mapping configuration must match the content model in the DMS.
+The CMIS mapper configuration must match the content model in the DMS.
 Each property, like ``drc:document__titel`` in the example above, must be defined in the content model.